 The word ‘Yaba’ is found in some Indigenous languages and means ‘to talk’.

+Yaba is a multi-channel film driven website designed to encourage students in Australian schools to further their understanding of Australian Constitutional arrangements and our system of government.
 Yaba features extensive use of film, social media and video technologies, and enables students and teachers to talk to each other across the nation in a safe and secure environment.
-Yaba is a multi-channel film driven website designed to encourage students in years 3-12 to further their understanding of the Australian Constitution, the Australian democracy, Australian values and the Australian way of life.

-Yaba provides the tools to help students learn skills in research, analysis and synthesis, collaborative problem-solving and decision-making and communication as they relate to issues of Australian governance.
-Students are challenged to think on such issues as the merits and operation of the Australian Constitution, our political institutions, our rule of law and the history and future of our inclusive parliamentary democracy through three professionally produced and three student user-generated web-based channels.
+Yaba provides useful tools to help students learn skills in research, analysis and synthesis, collaborative problem-solving and decision-making and communication as they relate to issues of Australian governance.